algolia/shipjs/website/reference/all-config.md

 _default_: `undefined`

-If `version` is defined, Ship.js will skip all other validation and creation of changelog.
-It will only run `version` hook.
+When provided, Ship.js skips all other validation and creation of changelog, and only runs `version` instead.
+The steps you need to recreate in this hook are:
+- decide on the next version (for each package)
+- validate the conditions in "shouldPrepare"
+- update version numbers
+- updating or writing changelog

 ```js
 version: ({ exec }) => {